wp-cli/handbook/troubleshooting.md

 Before you start to report a new issue on the GitHub repository, make sure to check your local installation, as some settings may typically result in an unexpected outcome of your WP-CLI commands.

-### How do I get more verbose informations about my WP-CLI installation?
+### How does I get more verbose informations about my WP-CLI installation?

 WP-CLI offers the command `wp --info`, which provides you with a lot of information about your WP-CLI install environment.
 The output will tell you,
 * what operating system and shell you work on